-The principal elevation could include more than one wall facing in the same direction - for example, where there are large bay windows on the front elevation, or where there is an 'L' shaped frontage.
-In such cases, all such walls will form the principal elevation and the line for determining what constitutes "extends beyond a wall" will follow these walls (see guidance on Class A (d) for an illustration of this).
+The principal elevation could include more than one roof slope facing in the same direction - for example, where there are large bay windows on the front elevation, or where there is an 'L' shaped frontage.
+In such cases, all such roof slopes will form the principal elevation and the line for determining what constitutes 'extends beyond the plane of any existing roof slope' will follow these slopes (see guidance on Class A (d) for an illustration of this).